CyVerse-learning-materials/learning-materials-home/docs/faq.md

     Public datasets in CyVerse may also be accessed through the Discovery Environment, Atmosphere, the Science APIs and iCommands.

-    For more information on using data at CyVerse, see the Learning Center documentation pages on working with data.
+    For more information on using public data at CyVerse, see the Learning Center documentation pages on [HTTP Access with WebDAV](https://cyverse-learning-materials.github.io/learning-materials-home/ds/webdav/#prerequisites).

 -----------------------------------------------------------------------